zsciscente/introduction-to-css-lab-online-web-sp-000/README.md

 ## Conclusion

-CSS allows us to easily separate our 'styling' logic into separate files that follow the 'cascading' ruleset.
+CSS allows us to easily separate our 'styling' logic into different files that follow the 'cascading' ruleset.
 This enables us to keep our HTML clean and simple to read, without sacrificing the customization that we have come to expect on websites.